 What are the baseline requirements to use app protection policies on an Intune-managed app?

-The end user must have an Azure Active Directory (Azure AD) account.
-See Add users and give administrative permission to Intune to learn how to create Intune users in Azure Active Directory.
+The end user must have a Microsoft Entra account.
+See Add users and give administrative permission to Intune to learn how to create Intune users in Microsoft Entra ID.

-The end user must have a license for Microsoft Intune assigned to their Azure Active Directory account.
+The end user must have a license for Microsoft Intune assigned to their Microsoft Entra account.
 See Manage Intune licenses to learn how to assign Intune licenses to end users.

-The end user must sign into the app using their Azure AD account.
+The end user must sign into the app using their Microsoft Entra account.

-What if I want to enable an app with Intune App Protection but it is not using a supported app development platform?
+What if I want to enable an app with Intune App Protection but it isn't using a supported app development platform?